post-self/post-self.ink/content/about/glossary.md

 Merging
 :   The process of incorporating the memories (and thus personality changes formed by new memories) of an up-tree instance after they quit.

+Perisystem architecture
+:   The infrastructure of data and tools for working within the System that serve as the foundation of life.
+The perisystem architecture contains the reputation market and clade listing, allows one to store information, retrieve data from libraries, control forking and ACLs, and much more.

 Phys-side/sys-side
 :   Phys-side (rhymes with 'fissile') refers to the physical world outside of the System, while sys-side refers to everything on the System.